AC/DC, DC/DC Converter Fundamental Guide

 [Example of circuit configuration of switching method]

-The transformer approach involves using a transformer to conduct AC/AC step-down, while the switch method involves directly rectifying the AC voltage with a diode bridge rectifier.
-Because most residential power is AC100V or AC200V, the diode bridge rectifier must have requirements that can handle high voltages.
+In switching mode, the AC voltage is directly rectified by a diode bridge rectifier.
+Since most residential power is AC100V or AC200V, the diode bridge rectifier must be capable of handling high voltages.

-After that, use a capacitor to smooth down the DC voltage (pulse voltage).
-High-voltage-resistant capacitors are also required for capacitors.
+A capacitor then smooths the resulting DC voltage (pulse voltage).
+High-voltage-resistant capacitors are also required.

-The DC voltage is then chopped (cut) by the switching element's ON/OFF, and the voltage is stepped down and transferred to the secondary side by a high-frequency transformer.
-The chopping waveform transforms into a square wave at this point.
+The DC voltage is then chopped (switched ON/OFF) by a switching element, and the voltage is stepped down and transferred to the secondary side via a high-frequency transformer.
+The waveform at this point transforms into a square wave.

 [Waveform transition of switching method]

-On the secondary side, a rectifier diode half-wave rectifies the square wave, which is then smoothed by a capacitor and output as a DC voltage.
+On the secondary side, a rectifier diode half-wave rectifies the square wave, which is then smoothed by a capacitor to output a DC voltage.

-The switching approach employs a control circuit to regulate the switching element and produce a predictable DC output (for example, DC12V).
+The switching method employs a control circuit to regulate the switching element and produce a stable DC output (e.g., DC12V).

-The switching AC/DC converter validates the actual output DC voltage value and regulates the switching element based on this information, ensuring that the intended DC output is realized in a reliable manner.
-The feedback control method confirms the output voltage value to control the switching element (FB control).
+In a switching AC/DC converter, feedback control validates the actual output DC voltage and regulates the switching element accordingly to ensure the desired DC output is reliably achieved.
+This method confirms the output voltage to control the switching element (FB control).

 Example of Switching Circuit Structure

-A switching AC/DC converter converts AC electricity to DC voltage by rectifying it with a diode bridge and smoothing it out with a capacitor.
-The DC voltage is then chopped (ON/OFF) by a switching element, then stepped down by a high-frequency transformer and sent to the secondary side, before being smoothed out by a capacitor to provide a specified DC value (VDC).
+A switching AC/DC converter rectifies AC electricity to DC voltage using a diode bridge and smooths it with a capacitor.
+The DC voltage is then chopped (ON/OFF) by a switching element, stepped down by a high-frequency transformer to the secondary side, and smoothed by a capacitor to provide a specified DC value (VDC).

-The FB control circuit determines whether the actual output voltage value is equal to or greater than the target voltage value.
+The FB control circuit determines if the actual output voltage value matches or exceeds the target voltage value.

 Schematic Diagram of Output Voltage After Smoothing

-The switching element is adjusted to make the ON time longer when the actual output voltage value is lower than the goal voltage value.
-As a result, the output voltage will increase.
-When the voltage is higher than the target voltage value, however, the control ON time is reduced.
+The switching element's ON time is adjusted to be longer when the actual output voltage is lower than the target voltage, causing the output voltage to increase.
+Conversely, when the voltage is higher than the target, the control ON time is reduced.

-As a result, the feedback control circuit constantly validates the actual output voltage value and adjusts the ON/OFF duration of the switching element to ensure the target output voltage value's stability.
+This feedback control circuit continuously monitors the actual output voltage and adjusts the switching element's ON/OFF duration to maintain the target output voltage's stability.

-Light load mode is a strategy for increasing efficiency while using less output current.
-It's also known as burst mode in DC/DC converters and other electronic devices.
+Light load mode is a strategy to increase efficiency when the output current is low.
+It is also known as burst mode in DC/DC converters and other electronic devices.

-To provide a stable output voltage value, switching AC/DC and DC/DC converters use ON/OFF conversion to accomplish voltage chopping and capacitor smoothing.
+Switching AC/DC and DC/DC converters use ON/OFF switching to achieve voltage chopping and capacitor smoothing, providing a stable output voltage.

-During ON/OFF, however, this switching generates a brief leakage current (through current).
-That is, the greater the loss caused by leakage current and the poorer the efficiency, the more ON/OFF times per unit time.
+However, this switching generates a brief leakage current (through current) during each ON/OFF cycle.
+The more ON/OFF transitions per unit time, the greater the loss from leakage current and the lower the efficiency.

-Even though the ON/OFF time ratio changes when the period is constant (PWM control), the number of occurrences per unit time remains constant.
-As a result, self-dissipated power remains constant, and switching leakage current losses at light loads degrade efficiency.
-As a result, when less current is utilized, frequency modulation (PFM control) is employed to extend and slow down the cycle, minimizing the number of ON/OFF transitions per unit time and lowering losses.
-This method is known as light load mode.
+While Pulse Width Modulation (PWM) control maintains a constant switching frequency and adjusts the ON/OFF time ratio, the number of transitions per unit time remains constant.
+This leads to constant self-dissipated power and degraded efficiency at light loads due to switching leakage current losses.
+To address this, Pulse Frequency Modulation (PFM) is employed at light loads to extend and slow down the cycle, reducing the number of ON/OFF transitions per unit time and minimizing losses.
+This technique is known as light load mode.

 PWM Method and PFM Method

-■PFM (Pulse Frequency Modulation): A way of summoning the output component by varying the frequency while keeping the ON time constant (changing the OFF time).
-On the other hand, there are ways to fix the OFF time and change the ON time.
-PWM and PFM are two different types of power management systems.
+■PFM (Pulse Frequency Modulation): This method controls the output component by varying the frequency while keeping the ON time constant (changing the OFF time).
+Alternatively, the OFF time can be fixed while changing the ON time.
+Both PWM and PFM are power management systems.

-Low-noise PWM and high-efficiency PFM can thus complement one another.
-PWM is utilized for high-frequency driving with high loads (which results in higher noise), while PFM is used for low loads and lower current usage.
-Boost productivity.
+Therefore, low-noise PWM and high-efficiency PFM can complement each other.
+PWM is used for high-frequency driving with high loads (resulting in higher noise), while PFM is used for low loads and lower current consumption to boost productivity.

 What is a DC/DC Converter?

-A "buck converter" produces a voltage lower than the initial voltage, while a "boost converter" creates a voltage greater than the beginning voltage.
+A "buck converter" reduces the voltage, while a "boost converter" increases it.

 A device that converts direct current to direct current is known as a DC/DC converter.

-Step-down power supply units Buck converters, Buck converters, Step-down converters
+Step-down power supply units: Buck converters, Step-down converters.

-Voltage boosting power supply Boost converter, Boost converter, Step-up converter
+Voltage boosting power supply: Boost converter, Step-up converter.

-Power supply units that generate negative voltages Negative voltage converters, inverting converters, inverting converters
+Power supply units that generate negative voltages: Negative voltage converters, inverting converters.

-An "AC/DC converter," which converts AC (alternating current) 100V to DC, is required for electrical items that are plugged into an outlet for operation (direct current).
+An "AC/DC converter," which transforms AC (alternating current) from a wall outlet (e.g., 100V) to DC, is required for devices plugged into an outlet.

-Because most semiconductor components can only operate at DC, this is the case.
+This is because most semiconductor components can only operate with DC.

-As a result, a "DC/DC converter" is employed to convert to and stabilize the desired voltage.
+Therefore, a "DC/DC converter" is used to convert and stabilize the voltage to the required level.

-A voltage regulator is a device that uses a DC/DC converter to accomplish voltage stabilization.
+A voltage regulator is a device that utilizes a DC/DC converter to achieve voltage stabilization.

 Ⅲ. Types of Power ICs

-Linear regulators and switching regulators are the two basic types of power ICs.
+Linear regulators and switching regulators are the two primary categories of power ICs.

-Linear regulators can only step-down output voltages that are lower than the input voltage because of their output forms.
+Linear regulators can only step down output voltages to be lower than the input voltage.

-・The buck-boost output constant voltage, regardless of the input voltage
+・Buck-Boost: Output a constant voltage, regardless of the input voltage.

-Moreover, the rectification methods of switching regulators include synchronous rectification and asynchronous rectification (diode rectification).
+Additionally, switching regulators employ synchronous rectification and asynchronous rectification (diode rectification) methods.

 Types of Power ICs

-A voltage regulator is a device that uses a DC/DC converter to accomplish voltage stabilization.
+A voltage regulator is a device that uses a DC/DC converter to stabilize voltage.

-Voltage regulators are classified into two sorts based on the conversion method: linear regulators and switching regulators.
+Voltage regulators are classified into two types based on their conversion method: linear regulators and switching regulators.

 Linear Regulator

-It's called a "linear regulator" because the relationship between input and output is linear throughout operation.
+It is called a "linear regulator" because the relationship between input and output is linear during operation.

-Because the control element steps down the voltage, the greater the voltage differential between the input and output (the degree of step-down), the higher the loss and the lower the efficiency.
+Since the control element steps down the voltage, a larger voltage differential between the input and output (greater step-down) results in higher loss and lower efficiency.

-Advantages: Simple circuit, Fewer external parts, low noise
+Advantages: Simple circuit, fewer external components, low noise.

 Switching Regulator

-The switching element (MOSFET) is activated, allowing power to flow from the input to the output until the output voltage reaches the desired level.
+In a switching regulator, a switching element (like a MOSFET) is turned ON, allowing power to flow from the input to the output until the output voltage reaches the desired level.

-The switching element is shut off when the output voltage reaches the required value, and the input power is no longer utilized.
+The switching element is then turned OFF, and input power is no longer supplied.

 How Linear Regulators Work

-A linear regulator has three pins: VIN (input), VO (output), and GND (ground) (ground).
+A linear regulator typically has three pins: VIN (input), VO (output), and GND (ground).

-In a nutshell, a voltage stabilizer with a built-in voltage-variable external resistor is known as a voltage-fixed type.
+Essentially, a voltage stabilizer with a built-in voltage-variable external resistor is known as a fixed-output type.

-The internal circuit of the linear regulator is depicted in the diagram below.
+The internal circuit of a linear regulator is shown in the diagram below.

 Internal Circuit

-Its operation is similar to that of an inverting amplifier circuit.
-Because the error amplifier's non-inverting pin (FB) voltage is the same as the reference voltage (VREF), the output voltage value (VO) is determined by the ratio of the two resistors' resistance values (R1 and R2).
-Decide.
+Its operation is analogous to an inverting amplifier circuit.
+Because the non-inverting pin (FB) of the error amplifier maintains a voltage equal to the reference voltage (VREF), the output voltage value (VO) is determined by the ratio of the two resistors' resistance values (R1 and R2).

-The output transistor in the diagram below is a MOSFET, but bipolar transistors are also used in some products.
+The output transistor in the diagram is a MOSFET, although bipolar transistors are also used in some products.

-If the power supply is just on the positive side, it will not be able to handle voltages below ground, and the voltage of the transistor's output pin will not be able to be distributed to a negative level.
-Connect the control transistor to the negative output line, resulting in a negative voltage.
+If the power supply is only on the positive side, it cannot handle voltages below ground.
+By connecting the control transistor to the negative output line, a negative voltage can be achieved.

 Classified by Function

-Second, it can be separated into two types: constant voltage and variable voltage.
-The fixed type contains three pins: input, output, and GND, as well as an integrated resistor for setting the output voltage.
+They can also be classified into constant voltage and variable voltage types.
+The fixed type typically has three pins: input, output, and GND, with an integrated resistor for setting the output voltage.

-Low Dropout (LDO) is an abbreviation for a linear regulator that lowers the potential difference between input and output.
-The standard type has a minimum potential difference between the input and output of roughly 2V, whereas the LDO can be controlled at less than 1V.
+LDO stands for Low Dropout, referring to a linear regulator that operates with a small potential difference between input and output.
+Standard types require a minimum input-output difference of approximately 2V, whereas LDO can operate with less than 1V.

 Ⅳ. What is LDO?

-Low Dropout (LDO) is an abbreviation for a linear regulator that can work even when the potential difference between input and output is small.
+LDO (Low Dropout) is a type of linear regulator that can operate effectively even with a small potential difference between its input and output.

 This allows the LDO to use a lower input voltage while still producing the same output voltage as a traditional regulator.

-A transistor is introduced from VIN to VO inside the linear regulator, and the voltage drop is the minimal potential difference between the input and output required to make the transistor work reliably.
+A transistor is placed between VIN and VO within a linear regulator.
+The voltage drop is the minimum potential difference between the input and output required for the transistor to operate reliably.

-The transistor struggles to maintain stable operation when the voltage difference between the input and output is less than the voltage drop, and the output voltage drops.
+If the voltage difference between the input and output falls below this voltage drop, the transistor struggles to maintain stable operation, and the output voltage may drop.

 UTMEL